Milanhj/microbiome-stats/README.md

 ### Description

-Function returning Eigenvectors, Eigenvalues, and Centroids from PCoA
+Function returning Eigenvectors, Eigenvalues, and Centroids from PCoA.

 **Usage**